-The 2023 Call for Submissions is OPEN at FilmFreeway (including high school)
+The 2023 Call for Submissions is now CLOSED at FilmFreeway (including high school)

 All questions, please email email@example.com.

 We welcome submissions in the following cateories: